 Trauma is a painful and multi systemic mind -body - spirit - relationship condition that holds people back, prevents them from truly living their lives to the full, and leaves them potentially with a wide range of psychological, physical, social and spiritual problems which often show up as additional diagnosis.

 I work with people from all walks of life and backgrounds (I am actively LGBT* informed and trained), coming to me with a diverse range of problems.
 As a fully-qualified integrative and multi modal clinical psychotherapist and clinical analytical hypnotherapist.
-I am a Fellow of the National Council of Psychotherapists, and abide by their code of ethics.
-I am also a Fellow of the Federation of Holistic Therapists (and am listed on their Professional Standards Authority Accredited Register), a Fellow of the Complementary Medical Association and a Fellow of the Royal Society of Public Health.
+I am a Fellow of the National Association of Counsellors Hypnotherapists and Psychotherapists, and abide by their code of ethics.
+I am a Fellow of the Royal Society of Public Health.
+I am registered for complementary heath provision with the CTHA and IAOTH.
+NACHP, BAThH, NCH & CTHA are all validation organisations for the CNHC who hold a PSA AR (Professional Standards Authority Accredited Register) and I am registered under Hypnotherapy.
+(This is an official UK regulation system).

 Trauma can stem out of either painful events like harm, abuse, loss and danger, or the lack of nurturing elements such as unconditional love, positive support, acceptance, recognition of identity and safety.
 In practice many people experience both at the same time or in phases.